How should I evaluate experience in a Baker job interview?

 Ask about specific baking challenges they've overcome, their experience with different flour types, and how they've managed production schedules.
 Questions about sourdough starters, laminated dough techniques, and batch timing reveal genuine baker expertise.
 Focus on their problem-solving abilities when fermentation goes wrong or ovens perform inconsistently.

-Common misunderstanding: Using generic food service questions instead of baker-specific scenarios.
 Questions about "cooking under pressure" don't reveal baking competency.
 Instead, ask: "Walk me through how you'd handle discovering your sourdough starter died overnight before a weekend service" or "How do you adjust baking times when working with a new oven that runs hot?"
-These scenarios test actual baker decision-making skills.

-Common misunderstanding: Focusing only on recipe knowledge rather than production management.
 A skilled baker must coordinate multiple bakes with different timing requirements.
 Ask how they schedule overnight bakes, manage proofing times across different products, and handle last-minute volume changes.
-Their answer reveals whether they understand the complex logistics of commercial baking operations.
+Their answer reveals whether they understand commercial baking logistics.

 How do I determine if a candidate has sufficient Baker background in a Baker job interview?